 Sex education in school has always stirred debate.
 But sparks really start flying when discussing whether to provide free condoms in high schools.
-Proponents claim that making contraception readily available is a matter of safety while opponents say that morality is at risk in doing so.
+Proponents claim that making contraception readily available is a matter of safety, while opponents say that morality is at risk in doing so.
+With 54% of pre-teens, teens having been exposed to online porn before age 13, it’s safe to say that addressing sex education and – contraception – with high schoolers remains an important topic.

-Here are three reasons why it’s important to make condoms accessible in high schools for students who need them and three reasons why it’s a mistake.
+Here are three reasons why it’s important to make condoms accessible in high schools for students who need them and three reasons why doing so is a mistake.

 Condoms help reduce the spread of STDs

-Among U.S. high school students surveyed by the CDC in 2017, 40% were sexually active.
-Of these, 30% had had sexual intercourse during the last three months and 46% of them didn’t use a condom during their last sexual encounter.
-The same study also showed that half of the 20 million new STDs reported in the United States each year are among 15- to 24-year-olds, and that people aged 13-24 accounted for an estimated 21% of all new HIV diagnoses in 2016.
+Among U.S. high school students surveyed by the CDC in 2021, 30% were sexually active.
+Of these, 48% of them didn’t use a condom during their last sexual encounter.
+The same study also showed that half of the 20 million new STDs reported in the United States each year are among 15- to 24-year-olds, and that people aged 13-24 accounted for an estimated 20% of all new HIV diagnoses in 2018.

 These numbers emphasize the importance of condom distribution in high schools for sexually active teenagers.
 If consistently used correctly, condoms can be highly effective in decreasing the probability of STD transmission and preventing HIV transmission.
 Whether we like it or not, U.S. high school students are already having sex.
 As long as this is the case, schools need to help them stay safe.